emonidi/puml2json/README.md

 a command line utility that convert Plantuml -text file that represent class UML diagram to source code. puml parser based on [plantuml-code-generator](https://github.com/bafolts/plantuml-code-generator) but is rewritten with es6.

+This fork adds:
+- the puml element compontent
+- json as an output format

 ### Installation

 Global installation brings `puml2code` command to PATH